microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 >
 > The requirement that the qubits should be in zero state before they can be released aims to remind the developer to double-check that all necessary information has been properly extracted from the qubits, and that they are not entangled with unreleased qubits any more.
 >
 > (An alternative way to break entanglement is to measure qubits; in this case Q# allows to release them regardless of the measurement result.
-You can learn more about measurements in the qubit Kata.)
+You can learn more about measurements in the qubit kata.)

 In the following exercises you will learn to prepare separable quantum states by manipulating individual qubits.
-You will only need knowledge from the single-qubit gates Kata for that.
+You will only need knowledge from the single-qubit gates kata for that.

 > In each exercise, you'll be given an array of qubits to manipulate; you can access $i$-th element of the array `qs` as `qs[i]`.
 Array elements are indexed starting with 0, the first array element corresponds to the leftmost qubit in Dirac notation.